helsonxiao/parcel-transformer-unix-timestamp/README.md

 Transforms runtime-generated Unix timestamps into build-time constants.

+## Background

+In many business scenarios, different effects need to be activated based on specific time points.
+For instance, a promotional campaign might start at the beginning of the year, or a special visual effect might be displayed on a website during a holiday season.
+These time-based triggers are often represented as Unix timestamps, which are numerical values that represent the number of seconds that have passed since the Unix Epoch (January 1, 1970 00:00:00 GMT).

+However, Unix timestamps can be hard to read and understand, especially when they are hardcoded in the source code.
+This is where `dayjs("2024-01-01T00:00:00+08:00").unix()` comes in handy.
+It provides a human-readable string representation for the timestamp, making the code easier to understand and maintain.

 ## Advantages

+This plugin takes this a step further by transforming these runtime-generated Unix timestamps into build-time constants.
+This has several advantages:

-The main advantage of this plugin is performance optimization.
-By transforming Unix timestamps at build time, it reduces the computational load at runtime.
+- Performance Optimization: By calculating the Unix timestamps at build time, the plugin reduces the computational load at runtime.
 This can lead to faster load times and a smoother user experience.
+- Maintainability: The plugin allows developers to write timestamps in a human-readable string format, which improves the readability and maintainability of the code.
+At the same time, it ensures that the final code delivered to the browser uses the more efficient number format.
+- Ease of Use: The plugin is easy to set up and use.
+It can be added to any project with just a few lines of configuration.

 ## Usage